cosmos72/cl-parametric-types/README.md

     CL-USER> (ql:quickload "cl-parametric-types")
     CL-USER> (use-package :cl-parametric-types)

-If all goes well, it will automatically load CL-PARAMETRIC-TYPES and its dependencies.
+If all goes well, it will load CL-PARAMETRIC-TYPES and its dependencies.

 Basic usage